TrustPoint-Project/trustpoint/README.md

 - **CMP certificate request**: Request a new application certificate using the previously obtained Domain Credential
 - **CMP with shared secret**: Allows using CMP one-time to request an application credential (without Domain Credential)
-- **Manual download**: Generates both the keypair and certificate in Trustpoint and allows download in PKCS#12 and PEM format
+- **Manual download**: Generates both the keypair and certificate in Trustpoint and allows their download in PKCS#12 as well as in PEM format
 - **Remote credential download**: Allows download of the credential directly on the target device's browser using a one-time-password

 ### 3. Certificate Authority (CA) Modes